Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/gettingstarted.md

 ## Exploring Your Lab Resources

-To get a better understanding of your lab resources and credentials, you can just go to the **Environment Details** tab.
+To get a better understanding of your lab resources and credentials, navigate to the **Environment Details** tab.

   ![Explore Lab Resources](media/env-1.png)